mcrd25/weatherApp/README.md

 # weatherApp
 Weather App using Vanilla JavaScript (ES6)

+## Api
+The [OpenWeather Map API](https://openweathermap.org/api) was used for this app

+## Description
+A simple weather app where which gives you basic info based on city (set to london by default)

 ## Deployment Page
 Dev version of page is deployed here:
 Production version of page is deployed here: